AGCO sees 2013 EPS in range mostly above Street's expectations

-Dec 11 (Reuters) - Farming equipment maker AGCO Corp forecast a 2013 profit mostly above Wall Street’s expectations, citing growing sales in South America.
+(Reuters) - Farming equipment maker AGCO Corp (AGCO.N) forecast a 2013 profit mostly above Wall Street’s expectations, citing growing sales in South America.

 Analysts on Wall Street have expected earnings of $5.56 per share for 2013, according to Thomson Reuters I/B/E/S.